-Although small (and consequently difficult to map accurately), the housing estates in the town (including private and rented housing) contain many incidental open spaces which fulfil a multiple role, providing breathing space for residents, improving the landscape and creating valuable habitats.
+Larger open spaces associated with housing areas are shown but there are also many other incidental open spaces small (and consequently difficult to map accurately) within the housing estates in the town (including private and rented housing).
+These fulfil a multiple role, providing breathing space for residents, improving the landscape and creating valuable habitats and are also covered by the policy.